National Response Scenario Number One: Effects

-Non-radioactive injuries from the blast itself would result from the human body being thrown and from impacts from objects.
-The detonation would produce intense heat that will cause burns to exposed skin and eyes.
-There are two general categories of nuclear radiation produced in a detonation.
-First, is the prompt nuclear radiation that is created from the initial explosion.
-This radiation may expose unprotected people to large gamma ray or neutron doses.
+Non-radioactive injuries from the blast itself would result from the human body being thrown and from impacts with objects.
+The detonation would produce intense heat, causing burns to exposed skin and eyes.
+The prompt nuclear radiation created from the initial explosion radiation may expose unprotected people to large gamma ray or neutron doses.
 Radioactive fallout in the form of a large dust cloud would begin within two hours after the explosion and would dissipate within minutes to weeks.
 The radiation from the fallout could contaminate an area for many years.
 The largest radiation concerns following an incident will be the radioactive material deposited on the ground, as people are evacuated from the fallout areas.
-These effects are likely to have significantly larger impacts on the population than internal doses.
-Internal doses tend to expose the body to relatively small radiation doses over a long period of time, which produces different effects than large radiation doses received during a short period of time.
+These effects are likely to have significantly larger impacts on the population than internal doses, which tend to expose the body to relatively small radiation doses over a long period of time, producing different effects than large radiation doses received during a short period of time.
 As the distance from ground zero increases to twelve miles, injuries due to radiation exposure will decrease, and lower level contamination, evacuation, and sheltering issues will become the major concern and distances greater than 150 miles from ground zero of a nuclear detonation, acute health concerns will not become a significant issue.